 The brand needed to make basketball sneakers that were lightweight, provided an excellently secure fit, and gave outstanding cushioning.
-By October of 1997, before the start of the new season, the brand launched the first of six models in Pippen’s signature line—the Nike Air Pippen 1.
+By October of 1997, before the start of the new season, Nike launched the first of six models in Pippen’s signature line—the Nike Air Pippen 1.

 The Nike Air Pippen 1s had a mid-cut profile, Pippen’s nickname “Pip” on the tongues and at the back, and a wave design on the side panels which was said to look like Pippen’s jersey number—33.
 The silhouette became a hit with most people except for Scottie who had a pair made with a visible Zoom unit rather than the marketed version which had a full Air Max unit.

-The Air Pippen 1 was issued a few more times with the latest one released just this January 26, 2018, in a “Wheat” colorway.
+The Air Pippen 1s were issued a few more times with the latest one released on January 26, 2018, in a wheat colorway.
 This new iteration had gum rubber outsoles, off-white midsoles, and brown interiors and exteriors.

 The Air Pippen Line

 The Air Pippen line was composed of six shoes.
 After the first was released, a 1998 follow-up came out.
-The Air Pippen 2 was an improvement over the first and contained a more streamlined profile.
+The Air Pippen 2s were an improvement over the first ones and contained a more streamlined profile.
 The third Nike Scottie Pippen Airs were quite different as the shoes had lower ankle collars yet, ironically, more ankle protection.

 The Air Pippen 4s were released in 2001 and were the lightest of all the sneakers in the line.
 The Air Pippen 5s, which were launched the year after, went the opposite way and were slightly heavy.
 These featured customizable booties that you could mix and match to form various combinations.
 The sixth and last, Air Pippen 6s, made their debut in 2015.

 - The 2018 Nike Air Pippen releases are marketed at the price of $160.